 It is a network management tool implemented from Ipswitch and it is the highly configured tool available in the market.
-The dashboards are attractive which makes it user-friendly and easily customizable.
+The dashboards are attractive which makes them user-friendly and easily customizable.
 The price and features of WhatsUp Gold are balanced for everyday IT management.
 The recurring alerts can be configured into the dashboard to monitor the IT infrastructure.
 The latest version of WhatsUp Gold is released in 2017 which has the combined version of performance monitoring in real-time, monitoring of hybrid cloud alerts on manual and automatic failover and gives the expanded visibility on distributed networks.
 But it is limited to Windows OS support.
 It is available with variable price plans according to the user requirement.

 2. Nagios XI

 It is specially designed for freelancers, wide-audience, small and medium businesses.
-The price model of Nagios XI is flexible and is available as an open-source, free version, and also has a single time subscription and license.
+The price model of Nagios XI is flexible and is available as an open-source, free version, and also has a single-time subscription and license.
 It enables adaptability to plugin the tools as it has extreme flexibility.
 The alerts are triggered for even low cost.
 The significant components are Nagios XI monitors database, infrastructure, and network.
 The installation is easy and sometimes it consumes few steps to adapt it to user requirements.
 The user can configure the tool to monitor each component by using the configuration file.
 It can be supported only on Unix variants and Linux.
 For 100 nodes it charges around $1999.

-This tool can be instantly setup and the configuration is so easy.
-The tool automatically detects the network components and deploy them to live within an hour.
+This tool can be instantly set up and the configuration is so easy.
+The tool automatically detects the network components and deploys them to live within an hour.
 It follows a simple and standard approach to monitor the entire structure of the network and its instinctive user interface as it can be easily edited and managed quickly.
 It can be highly customizable on web-based dashboards, views, and performance charts.
 It can implement a tailored architecture for the complete network infrastructure and develops customized dependency intelligent alerts.

 It has an attractive web graphical user interface which makes it more popular and user friendly.
 It is available as open-source and can be completely configured.
 It is concentrated on trending functionalities and system monitoring.
 This tool is used to monitor the servers and linked network hardware.
 The main advantage of the tool is, it can predict the traffic and forecast the upcoming by analyzing the historical data.
 As it is open-source, it possesses wide community support all over the world with active users and has brief documentation support.
 It allows the user to utilize the open-source solutions of all components without any mandate vendor lock-ins.
 It is too powerful for SMB networks placed below a thousand nodes.
 But above that, the tool becomes slow with degraded performance.
 An important demerit to be included is it doesn’t have any reports and real-time tests.